Is the CDC Canceling Cruises? We Answer This and Other Omicron Cruising Myths

 Are Cruises Still Operating?

 Yes, with some exceptions.
-Cruises from Brazil, for example, have been suspended and cruises still aren't sailing in parts of the world like Australia which has remained shuttered to most cruise traffic since March of 2020.
+Cruises from Brazil, for example, have been suspended and cruises still aren't sailing in parts of the world like Australia, which has remained shuttered to most cruise traffic since March 2020.

 If you are scheduled to sail from a North American homeport in the coming months, your cruise is still scheduled to depart unless you hear otherwise from your cruise line.